 We’ve been doing a lot of brainstorming over 2014.
 We’ve had a lot of revelations.
 We’ve learned a lot.
 And we hope you are ready to join us in 2015 for a whole new world.

-We couldn’t even dream about doing any of this without you.
+We couldn’t even dream of doing any of this without you.
 Thank you so much for being part of our family.

 —Kat and Mike